 A surge in armed attacks on ships off the coast of West Africa has sparked an increase in global levels of piracy and armed robbery at sea, the International Maritime Bureau (IMB) has warned.

-In the first three months of this year, the IMB’s Piracy Reporting Centre has recorded a total of 66 incidents – up from 43 for the same period in 2017 and 37 in the first quarter of 2016.
+In the first three months of 2018, the IMB’s Piracy Reporting Centre has recorded a total of 66 incidents – up from 43 for the same period in 2017 and 37 in the first quarter of 2016.

 Over the same timescales, the number of crew being held hostage has risen from 28 in 2016 and 31 in 2017, to 100 so far this year.
 A total of 14 seafarers were kidnapped in the first quarter of 2018, and 39 ships were boarded, 11 fired upon and four hijacked.